THIS MONUMENT IS DEDICATED TO THE SEQUOIA HIGH SCHOOL STUDENTS WHO DIED WHILE SERVING THEIR COUNTRY

 Click here for more photos

-boulders with cast bronze plaques with a dedication from the donor.
-There is a lighted handicap accessible path leading to the monument and 5 decorative concrete benches have been placed along the path.
-Each bench seat is engraved with a dedication from the donor.
+Redwood and weeping cherry trees grow near the monument and are marked with boulders with cast bronze plaques with a dedication from the donor.
+There is a lighted handicap accessible path leading to the monument and decorative concrete benches have been placed along the path.
+Each bench is engraved with a dedication from the donor.
 There is also a lighted directional sign at the street near the Brewster/Broadway entrance to the school.
 The Sequoia Veterans Memorial is located directly across from Carrington Hall and can be seen from Brewster Avenue and Broadway.

-We are still accepting donations in any amount and are selling bricks for $100 each.
-They can be engraved with 3 lines, 20 characters or spaces per line.
-We are also still selling trees and benches.
+We are still accepting donations in any amount and are selling engraved bricks for $100 each.
+We are also selling trees and benches.
 The trees are $1,000 each including the cast bronze plaque with a dedication of your choice.
 The benches are $3,000 and will be engraved with a dedication of your choice.
-To date, we have sold almost 300 bricks, 13 trees and 5 benches.

 Or E-Mail Here